310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

             {% bubble Midori %}
             Hmm… But we'll reach the lobby pretty quickly, won't we…?

-            It's harder to carry it back up, so I'd rather hold onto it the way.
+            It's harder to carry it back up, so I'd rather hold onto it all the way.
 			{% endbubble %}
         </div>
     </div>